asselstine/solidity-upgrade-patterns/README.md

 Both Augur and Colony rely on a generic proxy contract bound to a contract registry.
 Augur always uses the latest version of a contract, while Colony allows colonies to be individually versioned.
 Augur plans on locking down their contracts eventually, while Colony will remain upgradeable.

 The contract registries reminded me of the [Service locator](https://martinfowler.com/articles/injection.html#UsingAServiceLocator) pattern; when an object wants to use a service it uses the service locator to retrieve the desired dependency.
 [Dependency injection](https://martinfowler.com/articles/injection.html#FormsOfDependencyInjection) is similar, but instead the service has all of it's dependencies added to it by a container.
 [Aragon](https://aragon.one/) is a good example of constructor dependency injection.
 Aragon 'apps' declare their dependencies in a JSON file and when the app is deployed the Aragon OS injects the dependencies into the app smart contract.
-Here is the Aragon core team's [Finance app contract initializer](https://github.com/aragon/aragon-apps/blob/c1182ccc0975a4f5e828eec4c81aa8a2c8baad45/apps/finance/contracts/Finance.sol#L114).
+The Aragon core team's Finance app relies on the Vault app.
+You can see the parameter in the [Finance app contract initializer](https://github.com/aragon/aragon-apps/blob/c1182ccc0975a4f5e828eec4c81aa8a2c8baad45/apps/finance/contracts/Finance.sol#L114).

 Another big takeaway for me was the complexity that delegates introduce.
-Strict convention is required to ensure that the storage shape of contracts remain the same, and there can be a disparity between how code lays out storage and the storage shape at runtime.
-For example in Colony groups of contracts are combined into a single delegate, so the storage variables across the entire group need to match.
+Strict convention is required to ensure that the storage shape of contracts is maintained.
+For example: in Colony groups of contracts are combined into a single delegate.
+This means that the storage variables across the entire group need to match.
 Augur improves on this by having each contract correspond to a single delegate, so the storage variable shape is scoped to just one contract.
+The Augur developers just need to be careful about storage shape changes.

 Diving into the code bases was a really interesting exercise.
-I'd recommend it to any developer because the code bases are well-structured and rich with ideas.
+Thanks for reading!